andrewmpierce/andrewmpierce.github.io/wip-ergodriven.markdown

 Eventually I found the Spark desk, by ErgoDriven.
 Basically, its ~20 bucks shipped from Amazon and its an intentional looking two tiered cardboard standing desk option that sits on tops of your existing desk.
 I bought it on a whim because of the price, but I ended up REALLY liking it.

 For the niche its trying to fill, the Spark is awesome.
 It comes as precut cardboard and you do a bit of cardboard origami to get it constructed, its not actually as hard as it sounds, and took me about 15-20 minutes to set it up.
-Once its set up, you definitely won't want to be tearing it down and reconstructing regularly.
+Once its set up, you definitely won't want to be tearing it down and reconstructing regularly, but it's definitely not going to come apart unintentionally on you.

 One of my major concerns about the desk was wether or not it would be sturdy enough to support an external monitor vs a lighter laptop that it was probably designed for.
 I've had zero issues with sturdiness and I bang on my keyboard and lean on it like anything else.
 It's constructed in a very smart way, and I always feel like its very balanced.

+I totally recommend for anyone to grab this desk, its at the kind of price point where even if you hate it, just give it away to someone else or recycle it. ßS